Education and Care on Wheels: MSK’s New Mobile Health Unit Serves Communities across New York Metro Area

 Timing Is Key

-For community members who may have missed an essential cancer screening during the pandemic, are under- or uninsured, or don’t have access to cancer screening, the MSK team provides information on how to access cancer screening, including at MSK’s Ralph Lauren Center, conveniently located in Harlem.
-To date, about 210 people have been referred for cancer screening at the Ralph Lauren Center.
+For community members who may have missed an essential cancer screening due to the COVID-19 pandemic, are under- or uninsured, or don’t have access to cancer screening, the MSK team provides information on how to access cancer screening, including at MSK’s Ralph Lauren Center in Harlem.
+To date, the Mobile Health Unit has navigated more than 100 people to cancer screening at MSK RLC.

-She adds that everyone who visits the Mobile Health Unit receives a document to take home that includes their blood pressure, glucose, and cholesterol levels — and sometimes that’s the push someone needs to take the next step in getting follow-up care.
+Ms. Llamozas adds that everyone who visits the Mobile Health Unit receives a document to take home that includes their blood pressure, glucose, and cholesterol levels — and sometimes that’s the push someone needs to take the next step in getting follow-up care.
 For those who aren’t sure how or where to access care, the MSK team is there to help.

 A Personal Touch

-Also there in January was community outreach coordinator Kenneth Giron, who joined MSK in 2021.
-Working with the Mobile Health Unit is his first real opportunity in public health, and to him, the work is personal.
 “I come from an immigrant family and understand that being undocumented and new to the U.S. can be a very scary experience,” he says.
 “We want to help bridge the gap for individuals in that position so they are able to access resources, information, and services that will help them feel more secure.”

 Understanding a Community’s Needs